Meet the Wild about team

 Dr. Hart Banack- Hart has worked as an in/formal educator since he was 17, teaching swimming levels, guiding canoe trips & certifying canoe levels, teaching first aid, teaching English as a Second Language, teaching high school Science, running outdoor-based non-profit organizations and preparing in-service and pre-service teachers.
 Hart holds a B.Ed. in Environmental Education from Simon Fraser University (SFU), and a master’s and PhD in Philosophy of Education, also from SFU.
 Hart is a founding member of the HOPE-Ed (health, outdoors, physical and experiential education) area in the Faculty of Education at UBC, along with being the lead faculty for outdoor environmental education since 2014.
 Currently, Hart is an Assistant Professor in the School of Education at the University of Northern British Columbia (UNBC).
 Research interests include: outdoor learning, experiential learning, and considerations of where learning takes place.
 Hart has been involved with the IEL since 2015.
 Wild About Outdoor Learning Society Board of Directors - Treasurer

-Carrie Froese has worked in three school districts in British Columbia as a teacher and principal, as a reading methods teacher and faculty associate at Simon Fraser University, as a teacher of teachers at the Fuyang Bureau of Education in China, and most recently as an educational consultant in Vancouver.
-She is a strong advocate for the social, emotional, physical and intellectual benefits of learning outdoors.
+Carrie Froese is a strong advocate for the social, emotional, physical and intellectual benefits of learning outdoors.
 Her professional learning is strongly rooted in teacher research, experiential learning, outdoor learning and the inquiry process.
 She has seen the power of cross-curricular outdoor learning to inspire joyful learning, a love of nature, and the investment in caring for the environment in a positive, proactive way.
+Carrie has worked in three school districts in British Columbia as a teacher and principal; a reading methods teacher and faculty associate at Simon Fraser University; a teacher of teachers at the Fuyang Bureau of Education in China; and most recently as an educational consultant in Vancouver.
 She has been on the Steering Committee of Wild About Vancouver since 2015.
-She is also on the Steering Committee of IEL and is the president of the BC Literacy Council of the ILA.
+She is also on the Steering Committee of the Institute for Environmental Learning at Simon Fraser University and is the president of the BC Literacy Council of the International Literacy Association.

 Chris Penton is a self proclaimed guardian of nature.
 With both a degree in science and in education, he loves, and do well at, developing meaningful learning opportunities for youth, and their families, with a focus on responsibility and safety.
 His passion for conservation and outdoor learning motivates him every day as a Lead Ranger for the Vancouver Park Board.
 He is an avid birder and you'll often find him outdoors just listening to the sounds of nature, catching the daily news.
 He has been composing music since a young age and enjoy bringing my small instruments camping, poetically adding to the symphony of the natural world.
 As someone who has come to this land as a settler, he believes strongly in the vital role to learn, listen, reflect, and act in support of Reconciliation.